-Grading: Audit, Normal, Pass/No Pass Repeatability: C ourse not repeatable Credit: Degree Applicable C-ID: BUS 125 CSU: Transferrable UC: Transferrable Modality: Web C onferencing (F2F/Synch), Traditional (Fully In-Person), Online - Asynchronous, Interactive Video/Audio Offered: Fall, Spring, Summer
+Grading: Audit, Normal, Pass/No Pass Repeatability: Course not repeatable

+C-ID: BUS 125 CSU: Transferrable UC: Transferrable

+Modality: Web Conferencing (F2F/Synch), Traditional (Fully In-Person), Online - Asynchronous, Interactive Video/Audio

-BADM 19 Marketing Course Hours: 54 hours lecture
+BADM 19 Marketing

 This course is a survey of major marketing methods, institutions, and practices.
 Topics covered include the distribution of goods and services from producer to consumer; trade channels, agencies of distribution, trends in marketing practices.
 In addition, the role of the consumer in marketing process is emphasized via the study of market research, product planning, pricing, marketing costs, and marketing legislation.